AFFILIATE INFORMATION

 Delay your own indulgence until after your job is complete.
 It is distancing to your audience, and puts you at a disadvantage if your words are slurred, your judgment off, and your composure compromised.
 Maybe a small well-paced drink will soften the nervous edge but be careful.
 The effects of alcohol creep up unexpectedly.
 Your job in creating this moment is your primary responsibility.
 It is important, and brings its own joy.
 Save your personal fun until after the toasts and tributes.
 It’s worth it.

-2. Move toward talking about how the is perfect together.
+4. Make It Personal: Share a heartfelt story or memory about the bride, especially one that showcases her personality or kindness.
+Move toward talking about how they are perfect as a couple.
 Think of a story that illustrates your point.
 Stories make what you share come alive.